 All official WHO recommendations for malaria prevention (vector control and preventive chemotherapies) and case management (diagnosis and treatment).
 Recommendations for elimination settings are in development.

-Users can access the evidence that underpins each WHO recommendation through the new web-based platform.
+Users can The ease in reaching health services or health facilities in terms of location, time, and ease of approach. the evidence that underpins each WHO recommendation through the new web-based platform.